-The Company obtains declarations from its Managing Director and CFO, substantially in the form referred to in ASX Recommendation 4.2, before its financial statements are approved.
+The Company obtains declarations from its Managing Director and Chief Commercial Officer (who fulfils the role of CFO), substantially in the form referred to in ASX Recommendation 4.2, before its financial statements are approved.

 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.